Recovering the geometry of a flat spacetime from background radiation: Introduction

+An additional reason to investigate flat globally hyperbolic spacetimes is their role in 2+1 gravity.
+This theory plays an essential role as a toy model for quantum gravity in higher dimensions (see \cite{carlipbook} and references therein) because it allows one to investigate important questions of quantum gravity in a fully quantized theory.
+The classification result by Mess \cite{mess} implies that any globally hyperbolic vacuum solution Einstein's equations in 2+1 dimensions is a flat globally hyperbolic spacetime of the type considered in this article and can be characterized in terms of its holonomy representation.
+The holonomies associated with closed curves in $M$ are diffeomorphism invariant observables and serve as the fundamental building blocks in the quantization of the theory.

-In particular, the results in this paper could have important applications in relating the diffeomorphism invariant observables of 2+1-gravity to measurements with a direct physical interpretation.
-The former are given in terms of the holonomy representations which characterize the initial singularity of the spacetime and serve as the fundamental building blocks in the quantization of the theory.
-Extracting their values from the measurements of an intensity function thus provides a geometrical interpretation and could be used to model measurements in a quantum theory of 2+1-gravity.
-The link between the observables of 2+1 gravity and measurements of light signals has been explored to some degree in \cite{meusburger:cosmological}, but measurements of background radiation provides a more realistic model.
+Characterizing the holonomy representation of a spacetime in terms of light signals measured by an observer thus allows one to give a physical interpretation to these variables and to model cosmological measurements.
+The characterization of observables of 2+1 gravity in terms of light signals has been explored to some degree in \cite{meusburger:cosmological}, but the measurements of background radiation considered in this article provide a richer and more realistic model.